 If you are taking part in international financial transactions you will likely already be required to have a Legal Entity Identifier (LEI), as it is primarily driven by regulation in the financial services sector.
-However, there are many ancillary benefits associated with having an LEI for your company.
+However, there are many ancillary benefits associated with having an LEI Number for your company.

 A Legal Entity Identifier is a 20 digit alpha-numeric code that is assigned to each company to help identify it on a global database.
-The Global LEI System is a G20 endorsed, ISO standard which assigns LEI Codes to each market participant and uploads them to a freely accessible, standardized database.
+The Global LEI System is a G20 endorsed, ISO standard that assigns LEI Codes to each market participant and uploads them to a freely accessible, standardized database.

 The need for such an identifier arose with the liquidation of Lehmann Bros and the capital markets in 2008.
 The world felt the shockwaves of the crash due to having relaxed regulatory requirements around securities trading, identity management and a lack of standardized reporting systems, which to put it frankly caused a cataclysmic mess.
 The LEI system is an effort to bring about more transparency and decrease risk associated with the abuse of capital markets activity.
 Something that will serve us well in the era of COVID-19 and negative fuel prices.

 The fruits of having such a system whereby all market participants are listed on a single database are plentiful.
 The LEI is now being rolled out with already 1.6 million LEIs and they are having a profound effect in multiple business use cases.
 McKinsey recently published a report stating that the LEI system can save the banking industry between 2-4 billion USD annually in KYC checks alone.

 The best thing about the LEI system is that anybody can get one.
 Find out why you should do it today here:

 Knowing who you are dealing with, and being able to prove who you are is very important in a world where most transactions happen online.